amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     You can see that we have defined six different built-in intents: Help, Stop, Repeat, Cancel, Yes, and No.  Our two custom intents, searchIntent and eventIntent, each have a slot defined for them.
 This means that we expect a specific data type from the user when they use these intents.
 You will see how this works more clearly when we define our sample utterances below.

 7. The next step is to build the utterance list.
-This is meant to be an extensive, thorough list of the ways users will try to interact with your skill.
+This is meant to be an thorough, well-thought-out list of the ways users will try to interact with your skill.
+You don't have to get every possible phrase, but it is important to cover a variety of ways so that the NLU engine can best understand your user's intent.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-01-006._TTH_.png)